 While many doctors and dentists have had training in the U.S and speak English, other staff will most likely not speak English, so it will be helpful to speak some Spanish yourself.

-- Weather: The winter weather in Colombia will normally be warm during the day and warm during the night.
+- Weather: The fall, winter, and spring weather in Colombia will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Colombia you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.